jinzun/kateCash/README.md

 # About
 Kate Cash is a pure-Java implementation of the KateCash protocol.
-For high-level information about KateCash and its goals, visit [KateCash.vip](http://KateCash.vip).
+For high-level information about KateCash and its goals,please read source.

 # Running KateCash